-A full-time graduate student will normally register in a minimum of 1.5 credits per term.
+A full-time graduate student will initially register in a minimum of 1.5 credits per term.
 An audit is not permitted as part of the 1.5 credits required per term to maintain full-time status.

-In addition to the course load requirements described above, the following criteria for full-time status have been established by the Faculty of Graduate Studies and Research for all students (admitted and registered prior to and after May 1, 1996).
+In addition to the course load requirements described above, the following criteria for full-time status have been established by the Faculty of Graduate Studies and Research for all students.

 A full-time graduate student must:

-(i) identify himself or herself at the point of first registration as a full-time graduate student
+(i) identify himself or herself at the point of admission as a full-time graduate student

 (ii) be considered a full-time graduate student by his or her supervisor